ShahJahanBrohii/multi-pager-personal-portfolio/backend/README.md

 Backend API for the multi-page portfolio project.

 ## Features
-- Projects CRUD with GitHub, Kaggle, and optional image upload.
+- Projects CRUD with GitHub, Kaggle, live demo, architecture link, and optional image upload.
 - Certificates CRUD with image upload and description.
 - Contact form endpoint for frontend integration.
 - Admin JWT authentication for protected write operations.
 - MongoDB persistence with Mongoose.
+- Public listings default to published projects only.
+- Admin can update project and certificate details after creation.

 ## Quick Start
 1. Install dependencies: